zub786/weatherman/Readme.md

 # Steps to Run:

-1 - Make sure to have python 3.5 verison installed
+1 - Make sure to have python 3.5 verison installed.

-3 - Make sure the existence of weatherman folder containing all weather files in the root of weatherman.py
+3 - Make sure the existence of weatherman folder containing all weather files in the root of weatherman.py.

-3 - Clone the repository with weatherdata folder
+3 - Clone the repository.

 4 - Run the following commands to enjoy the app: